 For geysers that are outdoors or exposed to the elements, you need a geyser blanket with an outer layer of foil to protect the insulation, in these case’s we suggest a sisalation or alububble geyser blanket with aerolite on the interior.

 What is the price of a geyser blanket?

 The price of geyser blankets will vary depending on what type of geyser blanket you are looking for.
-We do many kinds of geyser blankets depending on your price range, thickness of the material and what product you are looking for.
+We do many kinds of geyser blankets depending on your price range, the thickness of the material, and what product you are looking for.

-The geyser blankets with a cheaper price would be either an aerolite or isotherm straight wrap.
-If you are looking for a foil faced geyser blanket, either in isofoil or factorylite geyser blanket, then expect to pay a slightly higher price.
+The geyser blankets with a cheaper price would be an aerolite straight wrap.
+If you are looking for a foil-faced geyser blanket, then expect to pay a slightly higher price.
 If your geyser is outdoors you will have to use a foil faced blanket to keep the material from weathering.

 What you have to know:

 - A geysers temperature drops when not being used, triggering the indoor regulator (thermostat) to initiate reheating on a progressing basis.
 A geyser blanket kills the recurrence of this event by pushing heat maintenance

 - More or less 20% reduction in energy expenses is achievable if wrapped legitimately with a further conceivable 10% if the hot water pipes and funnels are additionally fittingly wrapped

 - The payback period is ordinarily between 3 and 6 months relying upon boiling point water utilization